myTerminal/myTerminal.github.io/diary/_page_2024051000-video/README.md

 ## Losses

 With this change, I did lose one thing though: the support for Web 3 on my mobile device as neither does the Android Firefox client have it, nor do they have extensions to enable it there.
 This should be OK for now, as Web 3 isn’t useful to me yet, at least on my mobile device.
 We can take care of this in the future while I worry about the other more important things.

-## Outro

-That's all that I have for this video.
-Thanks for watching it till the end, may the maker watch over you, see you in the next video!
-And yes, "Free Palestine!".